united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 {{< imgproc nodered_general Fit "800x800" >}}{{< /imgproc >}}

-Basically, 3 pieces of information must be communicated to the system.
+Basically, 3 pieces of information need to be sent to the system.
 For more information feel free to check [this article](/docs/concepts/mqtt/).

-The customer ID to be assigned to the asset: *customerID*
+- The customer ID to be assigned to the asset: *customerID*

-The location where the asset is located: *location*
+- The location where the asset is located: *location*

-The name of the asset: *AssetID*
+- The name of the asset: *AssetID*

 These 3 information must be set to the system via the green configuration Node-RED, so that the data can be assigned exactly to an asset.